-In 2015, PITT OHIO received its 6th President’s Trophy presented by the American Trucking Association (ATA) recognizing the carrier with the most comprehensive safety program.
+PITT OHIO received its 6th President’s Trophy presented by the American Trucking Association (ATA) recognizing the carrier with the most comprehensive safety program.

 PITT OHIO’s regional LTL service received its 21st Quest for Quality (Q4Q) Award from the readers of Logistics Management Magazine, bringing the company’s overall total to 33 Q4Q Awards in the categories of Regional LTL, National LTL, Expedited and Truckload.